upfrontug/upfrontug.github.io/README.md

 `$ jekyll serve --host 0.0.0.0`

+If Ruby complains about a `Gem::LoadError`, try putting `bundle exec` in front of the command you’re trying to run: `$ bundle exec jekyll serve watch`, for example.

 # Page build failure

 If you receive a generic page build failure, try rebuilding by pushing an empty commit: